OHIF/Viewers/platform/docs/docs/platform/extensions/modules/sop-class-handler.md

 };

 ```

+### addInstances
+In order to allow new SOP instances to be received and added to an existing display
+set, the addInstances method can be added to a display set.
+It is called
+on the display set to be updated, and returns it when it has added at least one
+of the instances to the display set.

 ### More examples :
 You can find another example for this mapping between raw metadata and displaySet for